-Please tell us a bit of your earlier years – 20 to 35
+Please tell us a bit about your earlier years – 20 to 35

 Please share any rude awakenings or revelations around your midpoint of life

-In my late 30’s, our company went through a massive restructure.
+In my late 30’s, our company went through a massive restructuring.

 What did you change in your life around this ‘midpoint of life’?

 I became a lot less materialistic overnight.
-Constant travel, meeting new cultures, understanding the world at a grass roots level became very important for me.
-I didn’t have a grey hair til I was 42 and then everything changed overnight.
+Constant travel, meeting new cultures, understanding the world at a grassroots level became very important for me.
+I didn’t have grey hair until I was 42 and then everything changed overnight.
 I now realize it’s the law of 7, our cells regenerate every 7 years and at 42, you are heading into the 7th seven.
-It’s sometimes called mid life crisis.
+It’s sometimes called a mid-life crisis.

-I learnt to understand all cultures.
+I learned to understand all cultures.
 Spent a lot of time in Cambodia, and other parts of Asia and the middle east.
-I released two albums in two years and played in the Philippines, China, the USA, India and Malaysia.
+I released two albums in two years and played in the Philippines, China, the USA, India, and Malaysia.

 My marriage broke up after just twenty months.
 Today, we are best friends.
-I later learnt Gary Chapmans love languages.
+I later learned Gary Chapmans love languages.
 I think that’s great for helping people understand their partner.
-I studied entrpreneurship and spent time with people who had made tens of millions, so I could understand what they did.
+I studied entrepreneurship and spent time with people who had made tens of millions, so I could understand what they did.
 I finally stopped talking about being socially responsible and did it.
-From cleaning up Koh Phi Phi Island after the Tsunami to funding an orphanage in Siem Reap, to being on the board of now three high profile charities.
+From cleaning up Koh Phi Phi Island after the Tsunami to funding an orphanage in Siem Reap to being on the board of now three high-profile charities.

-I learnt that ‘giving is the new way of living’.
+I learned that ‘giving is the new way of living.
 I also wrote numerous books.
 This year my ninth book comes out.

 Have you seen other guys making your errors that you’d love to talk to them about?

 For most of us that can be very confronting.
 Learn to love who you are and change what you don’t like.
-Sure I’d love a six pack, but what is much more important to me other things like patience with people who let me down or accepting and genuinely wanting to help others.
+Sure I’d love a six-pack, but what is much more important to me is other things like patience with people who let me down or accepting and genuinely wanting to help others.

-How is your personal life different now than to what it was on your 20s?
+How is your personal life different now than what it was in your 20s?

 My friends are my family and I would do anything for them.
 My diet is ten times better these days and I don’t drink as much, but still love to party with friends.
 I don’t go out to clubs, I spent enough time on stage in those back then… I don’t have a mullet.
-My spare time is spent with friends, travelling to learn and listen and writing and playing music.
+My spare time is spent with friends, traveling to learn and listen and write, and playing music.
 I have a much greater appreciation for life and I simply don’t do anything I don’t want to anymore.
-I used to have a motor bike because my friends liked them.
+I used to have a motorbike because my friends liked them.
 I don’t have one now.
 I used to go skiing because my friends wanted to.